 If you look at enough versions of the levels of edit, you start to notice some similarities across all of them.
 Similarly, if you do enough editing yourself, you’ll start to develop your own sense of what the levels are for you.
 And if you have to explain what you do to enough clients, you’ll develop a vocabulary you can use to clearly communicate.

 The following represents how I have come to understand the levels of editing—but beware.
 Just because I use these terms and split the levels this way doesn’t make it right.
 This just reflects my own history in my own little corner of the broad editing world—mostly freelance technical editing, working with clients who have never hired an editor before.
-The language is taken directly from my freelance editing website, so you'll notice it's addressing potential clients directly.
+This is the language I use to describe to potential clients what services I offer, so you'll notice the language is client-focused and eschews jargon.

 The deepest level of editing, substantive editing involves considering all aspects of a document—content, structure, organization, flow, tone, style, and presentation—resulting in a fundamentally clearer message.
 At this level, we work closely with you to help you discover the essence of what you want to say and the most efficient, convincing way to say it.